 The board appoints the president and its principal

 officers - the general

-counsel, treasurer, chief compliance and audit officer and secretary.
+counsel, chief investment officer, chief compliance and audit officer and secretary.

 Eighteen of the regents are appointed by the governor and serve

 12-year terms.
 Seven serve as ex officio members, including the